mastoj/FSharpIntro/slides/index.md

 <div class="content">

-* Comment out the `TicketsTests` and implement the functions it cover
+* Comment out the `TicketsTests` and implement the functions it covers
 * (This is probably not the best example of a good unit test)